EnsoFinance/temper/README.md

 Notes:

 - `chainId` must be the same in all transactions.
-- `blockNumber` must be the same in all transactions, or omitted in all transactions to use latest.
+- `blockNumber` can be included and incremented when a multi-block simulation is required, or omitted in all transactions to use latest.

 ### Authentication